 reduce your suffering and find pleasure and freedom again.

 ...are just a few of life's curve balls.
 Life is full of obstacles and opportunities.
 Each is unique to your circumstances and your journey.
 And most importantly, each obstacle is a perfect opportunity for your growth and development.
 In the midst of what you see as problematic, it can be difficult to recognize the opportunities.
 Attention to Living Therapy will provide you a new way of thinking that will assist you in managing and negotiating life's obstacles.
 You will find that this new way of thinking provides you opportunities that you hadn't previously noticed and affords you the confidence and desire to live your life in the drivers seat.
-Begin living life freely again with a psychotherapist trained in hypnosis for anxiety offering in person and online hypnosis sessions.
+Begin living life freely again with a psychotherapist and a coach both trained in hypnosis for anxiety offering in person and online hypnosis sessions.